|

 Published

-OF DRACULA” (Hammer 1960) by Bruce Hallenbeck; exclusive interviews on the
+on THE BRIDES OF DRACULA” (Hammer 1960) by Bruce Hallenbeck; exclusive

-director Terence Fisher and other behind-the-scenes personnel; Margaret
+with director Terence Fisher and other behind-the-scenes personnel;

-Robinson on Bernard Robinson and his sets for BRIDES OF DRACULA (with
+Margaret Robinson on Bernard Robinson and his sets for BRIDES OF DRACULA

-Two in our “Ladies of Hammer Interviews” – Yutte Stensgaard (LUST FOR A
+Part Two in our “Ladies of Hammer Interviews” – Yutte Stensgaard

-VAMPIRE), Madeleine and Mary Collinson (TWINS OF EVIL); Janette Scott (THE
+(LUST FOR A VAMPIRE), Madeleine and Mary Collinson (TWINS OF EVIL); Janette

-OLD DARK HOUSE & PARANOIAC) and Janina Faye (HORROR OF DRACULA);
+Scott (THE OLD DARK HOUSE & PARANOIAC) and Janina Faye (HORROR OF

-Hammer’s Old Guard – interviews with Renee Glynne (Continuity Woman) and
+DRACULA); Hammer’s Old Guard – interviews with Renee Glynne (Continuity

-William “coco” Epps (Bray Studios/Hammer driver); tributes/interviews with
+Woman) and William “coco” Epps (Bray Studios/Hammer driver);

 |